eduardoboucas/buildtimes/posts/2015-05-11-rethinking-the-commenting-system-for-my-jekyll-site/2015-05-11-rethinking-the-commenting-system-for-my-jekyll-site.md

 On the front-end, JavaScript would hijack the form submission to avoid a page reload, sending the data as an asynchronous POST request via Ajax and preventing the default behaviour of a page reload.
 Upon confirmation of success, it would then append a temporary version of the new comment to the page, giving the feeling that the content was added instantly even though a lot of stuff still has to happen behind the curtain.

-{% include helpers/image.html, name="jekyll-discuss-diagram.png", caption="Flow of data in the commenting system" %}
+{% include helpers/image.html name:"jekyll-discuss-diagram.png" caption:"Flow of data in the commenting system" %}

 The form itself would have four fields: name (mandatory), email (mandatory, but not public), url (optional) and message (mandatory).
 My plan for the email address was to use it as a unique identifier for the user and also to attempt to pull an avatar from Gravatar, so I just needed it to create a md5 hash — I was not going to make it public for privacy and spammy reasons.